Escoffier viewed stock with this quote:

 Homemade fish or seafood stocks are much faster to make, only requiring a 20-minute simmer.
 If you are lucky enough to get fresh fish heads & bones (avoid oily fish) and seafood shells, then you’re guaranteed a delicious fish or seafood stock to make fish soups, risottos, fish pies, etc.

-Asian Stocks are either chicken, beef, pork or fish-based stocks that have the following vegetables and seasonings added to give that classic flavour:
+Asian Stocks are either chicken, beef, pork, vegetable or fish-based stocks that have the following vegetables and seasonings added to give that classic flavour:

 - 4 garlic cloves to ½ a garlic head, whole

-- 6cm ginger, unpeeled and cut in half
+- 5 cm ginger, unpeeled and cut in half

-- 10 spring onions, whole, green part only
+- 1 small bunch of Chinese chives or 5 spring onions, whole, green part only

-- 1 bird’s eye red chilli (optional, makes it extra spicy!)
+- 1 bird’s eye red chilli stem removed, whole, split slightly (optional, makes it extra spicy!)

 - 10 peppercorns